simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 - `result`: Boolean
   - Result boolean value.
 - `other`: VariableNameInterface
-  - Other value to compare.
+  - The other value to compare.

 ### `_append_incremental_calc_substitution_expression` method docstring

-Append a incremental calculation's substitution expression.
-This method will be called from the each interface.
+Append an incremental calculation's substitution expression.
+Each interface call this method.

 ### `_append_le_expression` method docstring